 In this section, I focus on those theories that do take root-affix asymmetries as something the phonology should explain.
 Throughout, I will focus on whether the explanations in these theories require reference to labels such as "root."
-This is what Revithiadou 2011 calls direct reference theories.
-We will see, how-ever, that it is possible to derive some aspects of root phonology by exploiting their structural properties: they are most deeply embedded, so theories that are given access to morphosyntactic tree structure can get some explanatory action without seeing the root labels.
-Either way, taking the problem of root-affix asymmetries seriously requires either reference to the root label or access to the structure, and sometimes both.
+This is what Selkirk (1984:p.409) calls direct reference theories.
+We will see, however, that it is possible to derive some aspects of the phonology of roots by exploiting their structural properties, especially the property of being most deeply embedded.
+Theories that are given access to morphosyntactic tree structure can get some explanatory action without seeing the root labels; the device of the cycle and its analogs are especially relevant here (see §4.3.1, §4.3.2).
+Either way, taking the problem of phonological root-affix asymmetries seriously requires either reference to the root label or access to the structure, and sometimes both.